js32/vgnsm/README.md

-# A german webiste about veganism built with git, hugo and netlify.
+# A german website about veganism built with git, hugo and netlify.

 Visit the Website <a href="https://dieses-veganismus.de" target="_blank">here</a>.